 by Judy Nichols

-Notice: The Cedar County Historical Society will only be able to provide minimal research or look-ups for patrons.
-They will no longer be able to fulfill requests for research or genealogy searches due to the lack of available staff.
+Reminder: The Cedar County Historical Society will only be able to provide minimal research or look-ups for patrons.
+They will no longer be able to fulfill requests for genealogy due to the lack of available staff.
 However, the museum research library is still open for those wishing to complete their own research.
-They can also suggest other resources, libraries and internet sites.
-CCHS publications contain a multitude of information and are always available for purchase.
+Society members can suggest other resources, libraries and internet sites.
+Society publications, that contain a multitude of information are always available for purchase.

 Traditionally, since there is no meeting in December and the museum is closed.
 The next meeting will be at 1 p.m. on Monday, Jan.
 31, in the museum at 106 West Davis St. in Stockton.
 The museum is only open during the winter months, from 1 to 4 p.m. on meeting dates and are always open to the public.
 Admission is free.
 Explore the society Facebook page for open dates and special events at “Cedar County Mo Historical Society.”
 For information, appointments or to purchase publications, call 417-276-1142, by email at firstname.lastname@example.org or by mail at P.O.
 Box 111, Stockton, MO 65785.